gagiuntoli/RC5/README.md

 # Testing

-The application can only run in release mode and be compiled with nightly Rust in order to allow arithmetic overflow in the operations:
+The application runs in release mode only since arithmetic overflow should be
+allowed:

 ```
-cargo +nightly test --release
+cargo test --release
 ```

 # Benchmarking